 Goodhue's Town Hall colleagues witnessed firsthand his efforts to threaten and intimidate Mersal.
 They testified under oath that Goodhue openly called Mersal obscene misogynistic slurs to other Town officials in Town Hall.
 Town officials have also testified under oath that Goodhue routinely refers to blacks using racial epithets — whether they were applicants who came before the Randolph Planning Board or other Town officials

-The case settled two weeks before trail was to commence.
+The case settled two weeks before trial was to commence.
 The Town of Randolph paid Mersal $350,000.

 Waters has a significant litigation practice, including civil rights violation cases, disputes involving breach of contract, breach of fiduciary duty, business torts, unfair and deceptive trade practices, trade secrets, non-competition agreements, partnerships and closed corporations, and other commercial disputes.
 Since 2005, Law and Politics Magazine named Waters a New England Super Lawyer in the area of business litigation.
 He has won multiple million dollar trial awards, including one of the largest trial awards ($2.43 million) in Massachusetts in 2006.
 His trial successes have garnered attention by both local and national media.
 Waters serves as a panelist for the Massachusetts Bar Association pertaining to litigation and trial issues, and has published article on various litigation topics.
 Waters is admitted to practice in Massachusetts and the U.S. District Court for the District of Massachusetts and is a member of the Boston and Massachusetts Bar Associations.
 He has also been admitted pro hac vice in Michigan, New Hampshire and New York.